StepanenkoCript/todo-list-with-dom/README.md

 -----------------PROJECT STATUS:
-- 90% of this project are done, just minor stuff to chance.
+- 90% of this project are done, just minor stuff to change.

 ----------------- WHAT IM USING ON THIS PROJECT: